Picovoice/porcupine/binding/react/README.md

 To obtain your `AccessKey`:
 1. Login or Signup for a free account on the [Picovoice Console](https://picovoice.ai/console/).
 2. Once logged in, go to the [`AccessKey` tab](https://console.picovoice.ai/access_key) to create one or use an existing `AccessKey`.

+## Usage

+The `usePorcupine` hook provides a collection of fields and methods shown below.
+You can pass the `keywordEventHandler` to respond to Porcupine detection events.
+This example uses the builtin keyword "Picovoice" with a sensitivity of 0.65.

+Make sure you handle the possibility of errors with the `isError` and `errorMessage` fields.
+Users may not have a working microphone, and they can always decline (and revoke) permissions; your application code should anticipate these scenarios.

 ### Static Import